 No one likes being in debt.
 I hated it.
 I knew that a tiny house for survival was right for me.
 Paying off your debt quickly is a lot easier in a tiny house.
 Once I got into my tiny house, I was able to become debt-free in no time.

 Debt is slavery to your work, your car, and the bankers.
 If you choose a tiny house for survival, you are choosing freedom.
 Without debt, you can work less and enjoy life more.
 You are not tied to a location.
 With a tiny house on wheels, you could move around the country.
 You can spend more time with your family and friends.
 Be able to spend more time honing your bushcraft skills.

 Benefit #4: More Money For Preps

-Living in a tiny house for survival you have more time and money for buying these expensive foods.
+Living in a tiny house for survival, you have more time and money to buy these expensive foods.

 Benefit #5: Build Food Storage Into The Design

 With a tiny house, you can build food storage into the design.
 There are lots of design tricks you can do to vastly increase your storage space.
 Interior walls can have tinned cans hidden in them.

 Most tiny houses have the underside of the loft exposed.
 If you look online, you can find a ton of inventive ways to use rafters for storage.
 There are a lot of ideas for space-challenged preppers.
 Like I said earlier, you can hide tins behind books on a bookshelf.
 The pantry shelves I built are really deep.
 I can store a lot of food in my pantry.
 It takes some prior planning, but you can design your home around food and gear storage.

 Also, you minimize junk.
 We all have junk lying around that we never use.
 Clothes that don't fit.
 Kitchen gadgets we have never used.
 Purge all that and make room for what's important.

 With a tiny house for survival, you can focus on the land around you and less on the space you sleep in.
 Why spend tons of money on something that won't ever pay you back?